MAIA - Models and Methods for the inclusion of an Active Ageing workforce: An International Academy

 The project is aimed at strengthening research collaboration through active networking, staff exchange and dissemination activities between 7 European universities from Italy, Germany, France and Slovenia as well as 6 non-European universities from USA, Japan, New Zealand, Hong Kong and Canada.

-This project, coordinated by the University of Padua (Italy), selected 13 partners
+This project, coordinated by the University of Padua (Italy), gathers 13 partners:

 - Technische Universitaet Muenchen (Germany)